 Have everyone try pitching first at practice.
 Pitching for the first time in a game can be intimidating for a young player.
-The most important thing is to get the ball over the plate and throw strikes.

 This is also the time for you to stay involved as a parent.
-Be involved as a coach or at a minimum, pay close attention to the coaching your child experiences.
+Be involved as a coach or at a minimum, pay close attention to the coaching your child recieves.
 Coaches at this level can either inspire young players or cause a player to dislike the game.

 Parents and players should be able to count on coaches to be fair, consistent, organized, enthusiastic, knowledgeable and dedicated.
 Coaches should count on players to be there each day, work hard, hustle, follow instructions and make good decisions away from the field.

 Your child needs to believe that they can achieve success at a particular position or in some element of the game.
 It’s not just about hitting impressive home runs and throwing strike-outs.
 Maybe they can learn to do a perfect bunt, steal bases or make a long throw to home plate from the outfield.
 These small yet remarkable baseball accomplishments give a player a boost of confidence and the fans in the stands something to cheer about.